 - For SteamCMD I followed the documentation: created a steam user and followed the instructions under 'manually'.

-- Everytime I want to work on the Rust server, I use sudo su - steam to login as the steam user.
+- Every time I want to work on the Rust server, I login as the steam user.

 - This provides me with what feels like a server within my actual server, but it's just a user folder in the home directory that can only be accessed by that user.